 Mandralisca Museum

-In the old town, you’ll also find the small Mandralisca Museum, filled with a grand collection of the Mandralisca family.
-Next to an exhibition of ceramics and pottery, the museum houses the famous ‘Portrait of an Unknown Man’ by Antonello da Messina.
-This is one of the most distinctive portraits of the Italian Renaissance.
+In the old town, we also visited the Mandralisca Museum, which is home to the famous ‘Portrait of an Unknown Man’ by Antonello da Messina.

 The museum is open every day in summer (July/August) between 9 AM – 9 PM (closes at 7 PM the rest of the year).
 Entrance costs 6 EUR (6.62 USD).